derailed-dash/Advent-of-Code/docs/python/numpy.md

 NumPy might save you a lot of coding, and be faster, for the following scenarios:

 - When you need to work with multi-dimensional numeric data.
-Particularly large arrays of data.
+Particularly **large arrays of data**.
-- When you need to be able to slice data in more than one dimension.
+- When you need to be able to **slice data in more than one dimension**.
 E.g. where you need to be able to work with 'rectangular' regions of 2D data.
-- When you want to perform mathematical or statistical operations against rows or columns of data.
+- When you want to perform **mathematical or statistical operations against rows or columns** of data.
-- When you want to use one array to do something to another array.
-A trivial example might be having an array of boolean values, that we use a mask for deciding which values we reveal in another array.
+- When you want to **use one array to do something to another array**.
+A trivial example might be having an array of boolean values that we use as a mask for deciding which values we reveal in another array.
-- When we want to flatten or transpose data.
+- When we want to **flatten or transpose** data.

 ## Installing and Importing